Update – 20 February 2023

-Your views are essential to helping us better understand the impacts each option may have on you or your business.
+Your views were essential to helping us better understand the impacts each option may have on you or your business.

 The feedback from this consultation will help us determine the best way forward and help MPI further develop a preferred option for Cabinet consideration.

-More information is in the discussion document: Modernising our export assurance systems: legislative options.
+More information was in the discussion document: Modernising our export assurance systems: legislative options.